Core-BMC/easysr/README.md

  5. Data Organization:
    Organize your dataset in a structured manner, preferably in a dedicated directory.
 This organization facilitates easier loading and batch processing of the images during training.

- Ensure that your dataset is prepared with care, as the quality of the training data significantly influences the performance of the EasySR model.
+ Ensure that your dataset is prepared with care, as the training data quality significantly influences the EasySR model's performance.
 By adhering to these guidelines, you set the foundation for successful super-resolution reconstruction of rat brain MRI images.

 ## Code Structure